Why Learn About Piedmont Wine?

 - Malvasia di Schierano: a highly musky and aromatic slightly-sweet sparkling wine.

-- Ruché: a very unique wine from the Ruché di Castagnole Monferrato DOCG that often exhibits roses, pepper, black cherries, and cinnamon, with moderately high tannin.
+- Ruché: a unique wine from the Ruché di Castagnole Monferrato DOCG that often exhibits roses, pepper, black cherries, and cinnamon, with moderately high tannin.

 White Wines of Piedmont